Jorkie (Jack Russell Terrier & Yorkshire Terrier Mix): Info, Pictures, Traits & More

 Jorkies are fairly popular hybrids, coming from two well-established purebreds.

-You will love this loyal and affectionate pup and will find they make a perfect companion.
+You will love this loyal and affectionate pup and will find it make a perfect companion.
 They are feisty and playful so be prepared for lots of cuddles and play time.
 The Jorkie is also pretty vocal so while they would be great if you live in an apartment, if you have neighbors who might complain, be sure to train your pup from early on.

 3 Little-Known Facts About the Jorkie